Misch Implant Dentistry - Sarasota

 How to Take Care of Your Dentures

-• With dentures removed, clean and massage your gums
+- When your dentures are removed, clean and massage your gums to maintain healthy tissue.

-• If you have partial dentures, brush your natural teeth as usual
+- For partial dentures, be sure to brush your natural teeth as usual.

 The Denture Process